shadoine/vivien-a/README.md

 # Hello there! 👋

-I'm V, a computer science student at the University of Northwestern Switzerland (FHNW) with a keen interest in data analytics, data engineering and cyber security.
+I'm V, a computer science student at the University of Northwestern Switzerland (FHNW) with a keen interest in AI, data analytics, data engineering and cyber security.

 ## 🚀 About Me